vitalykoltov/hashicorp-assignment/terraform-getting-started.md

 ## Prerequisites

-- A Linux server with access to the internet
+- [Supported](https://www.terraform.io/downloads) system with Internet access
-- Ability to create and edit files on the linux server
+- Ability to create and edit files on the system
-- Ability to install linux packages
+- Ability to install Terraform and [Docker software](https://docs.docker.com/engine/install/) on the system

 ## Install Terraform